KatherineMichel/church-website-and-marketing-on-a-budget/advanced_marketing_options.md

 # Advanced Marketing Options

+that I provided to the Nurture, Outreach, Witness (NOW) Committee in preparation for their group work.

 I provided guidance and a list of "Tactics" by cost taken from the United Methodist [Marketing Plan Audit Implementation Step](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF).

 Tactics less than $300